Federal Council (Switzerland): Election process

 The members of the Federal Council are elected for a term of four years by both chambers of the Federal Assembly sitting together as the United Federal Assembly.
 Each Federal Council seat is up for (re-)election in the order of seniority, beginning with the Councillor who had the longest term of office.
 The office holders are then elected individually by secret ballot by an absolute majority of the valid votes.
-Every adult Swiss citizen is eligible (and could even be elected against his own will), but in practice, only members of Parliament or more rarely, members of cantonal governments, are nominated by the political parties and receive a substantial number of votes.
+Every adult Swiss citizen is eligible (and could even be elected against their own will), but in practice, only members of Parliament or more rarely, members of cantonal governments, are nominated by the political parties and receive a substantial number of votes.
 The voting is conducted in several rounds, under a form of exhaustive ballot.